Antonov An-2: Design

-The An-2's ability, looks and flying characteristics, and its status as one of the world's biggest single-engined production biplanes, mean that demand for the An-2 is increasing in Western Europe and the United States, where they are prized by collectors of classic aircraft, making it an increasingly common sight at airshows.
+The low stall speed makes it possible for the aircraft to fly backwards relative to the ground under high wind conditions while under control.

 Many western countries prohibit the use of the An-2 commercially because the aircraft has not been certified by the relevant national aviation authorities.
-These restrictions vary by country, but all prevent the An-2 being used for any 'for profit' purpose, with the exception of the United States, where An-2s imported since 1993 are limited to experimental certification, but PZL-built An-2s are exempt from this restriction due to a bilateral agreement with Poland.
+These restrictions vary by country, but all prevent the An-2 being used for any commercial purpose, with the exception of the United States, where PZL-built An-2s are exempt from this restriction due to a bilateral agreement with Poland.
+Other An-2s are operated non-commercially under an experimental certification.

 Operational history

 Military service

-The An-2 was adopted in bulk by both the Soviet Air Force and other Eastern Bloc military forces.
-It was first used in a military context during the Korean War of the early 1950s.
+The An-2 was operated in large numbers by the Soviet Air Force and Eastern Bloc forces.
+Its first military use was during the Korean War of the early 1950s.